acerwebai/ImageClassification-makeblock-AImBot/README.md

 ## Control the mBot
 Download the "webbluetooth_mBot.js" as mBot control lib and include in your project.
 Define different action for 5 classification, and do the determination in the function "predict()" of classification.js.
-Finial, use webblue to connect the mBot, please reference in the function "connect_mBot()" of webbluetooth_mBot.js.
+Finial, use webbluetooth to connect the mBot, please reference in the function "connect_mBot()" of webbluetooth_mBot.js.

+## Use
+Enable AI Image Classification and Connect the mBot with webbluetooth(select the makeblockXXXXXXXX to pair).
 When all thing done, you can control the mBot via image classification.